afshinator/OdinRailsStudyGroup/week3-transcript.md

 - [Week 3 Hangout Video - Coming Soon]()

 ---
+### Welcome to week 3!

+- If you're new, you'll want to look at [transcripts from week 1 & 2](https://github.com/afshinator/OdinRailsStudyGroup), and the [Odin project rails curriculum](http://www.theodinproject.com/courses/ruby-on-rails/lessons).

+- In weeks 1 & 2 we set up our environments for Ruby & Rails, and dove right in to some smaller tutorials (Jumpstart Lab's Blogger2, and the RailsGuides').
+We also spent a little time on HTTP, REST, and other misc. knick-knacks including a little journey into RegExps 101.
+As far as the Odin Rails curriculum goes, we covered Step 1 and the first project.

+- We continue this week traversing and fleshing out our circular journey around all the technology involved in making a web app with Ruby and Rails.
+I like the metaphor of the concentric circles of knowledge - each trip around the circle we hit the material yet again but with more experience and support from previous journeys.

 From last weeks assignment for beginners...

 **[Chris Pine's Learn To Program](https://pine.fm/LearnToProgram/)**

+- Once again: Why are we even concerned with this exercise?
+Because Rails is a bunch of Ruby code.
+Without Ruby knowledge you can't really develop misc Rails apps.

 - Site was down most of the week.
 Bummer.

 - Go and listen to [Wed Dev Study Group week 6](https://plus.google.com/u/0/events/cl5d2lc8p5cfp1v3ftt04njo10s) hangout, as they are also covering it.

-- If there was time, it'd be nice to approach the exercises test-first and write specs for each one.
+- If time allows, it'd be nice to approach the exercises test-first, writing specs for each one before writing the implementation.

-- You'll get more Ruby in this weeks assignment in Chpt 4 of Hartl.
+- You'll get more Ruby this coming week in [Chpt 4 of Hartl](http://ruby.railstutorial.org/chapters/rails-flavored-ruby#top).

-### Let's get right into everything Testing related
+### Let's get right into Testing related stuff!

+- I'm going to tackle this material from all the angles I can; TDD / BDD in rails my Achilles heel in Rails development and I hear the same from many others.

-- Concepts, methodology, using RSpep & Capybara;  we're not going to explore Cucumber, TestUnit, etc.. unless someone really wants to.
+- Lets get our heads around the concepts, methodology, using RSpep & Capybara;  We're **not going to explore** Cucumber or TestUnit, unless someone really wants to.

 #### First, the high level overview